Skip to Content

 Rhea Patney, Managing Editor

-Rhea Patney (‘26) is majoring in medicine, health and society and communication of science and technology on the pre-med track in the College of Arts and Science.
+Rhea Patney (‘26) is majoring in medicine, health & society and communication of science & technology with a Spanish minor in the College of Arts and Science.
 She is from St. Louis and previously served as Deputy Data Director.
-When not writing for The Hustler, Rhea loves reading, starting new TV shows and struggling to finish them, playing sports and watching sunsets with her friends.
+When not writing for The Hustler, Rhea loves reading, watching women's sports, playing ultimate frisbee and chasing sunsets with her friends.
 She can be reached at [email protected].

 Subha Mostafiz

 Subha Mostafiz (‘26) is from Dhaka, Bangladesh, and studies neuroscience and computer science with a minor in digital fabrication in the College of Arts and Science.
-When not writing for The Hustler you can find her binging “Brooklyn Nine-Nine,” challenging her cooking skills or figuring out her life.
+When not writing for The Hustler, you can find her binging “Brooklyn Nine-Nine,” challenging her cooking skills or figuring out her life.
 You can reach her at [email protected].